daniel-furman/daniel-furman-old/index.md

 ---

-I am passionate about uncovering insights from scientific, socio-political, and economic data.
+I am an inspiring data scientist passionate about scientific, socio-political, and economic data.
 Aiming to make the world a better place, I am curious how actionable and innovative data science is tied to asking the right questions.
-A selection of previous research projects are included below.

 ---